arahemtu/LAM/README.md

 ## Feb 13 Notes
 I adjusted my least squares error to be normalized by the square root of coordination number.
 I also normalize the coordinates so the least squares differences are entirely a result of angular differences rather than atomic spacing.
 Currently working on fine tuning reasonable cut off parameters where motifs aren't overly abundant but the resulting LAMs are sharp enough to have an evident motif.

+## Feb 26 Notes
+I reverted back to my earlier SLAM method where I create a coarse matrix of angles I match to.
+It removes the requirement of all the atoms having to match the grid perfectly but instead only most of them have to, and it will only fit the ones that match.
+It runs a lot quicker than what I had.
+There is evidence of multiple motifs overlapping.
+It might be a necessary requirement for now as the system is so disordered that I might need this as a first approach, which I could then refine later on with the KDTree alignment.

+Another option I can try to toy around with is to use the KDTree I created but remove the requirement for a perfect fit.